 Commensalism is a pseudo-partnership in which one species (the commensal) extracts benefits from another (the host) without causing it harm or benefit.
 The commensal organism obtains food, shelter, locomotion, or support.
 Commensalism can either be a brief interaction or a lifelong symbiosis.

 This contrasts with mutualism, whereby both species prosper; parasitism, in which one species prospers at the cost of another; and amensalism, in which one organism is harmed while the other remains no better or worse for the exchange.
+The term “commensalism” was coined by Belgian zoologist and paleontologist Pierre-Joseph van Beneden to describe the activity of scavengers trailing predators to eat the remains of their kill.
 There are four types of commensalism, depending on the relationship between the organisms.

 - Inquilinism is a relationship where one body depends on the other for permanent housing, such as a bird living in a tree hole.